 For More Information

-To learn more about the specifics of this program, schedule an appointment with Kate Fox , the education abroad adviser for this program.
+To learn more about the specifics of the program, schedule an appointment with the education abroad adviser for the program.
+You may also contact Dave Bice, the faculty leader for the program.

 For the inside scoop on life in a foreign country, be sure to check out the GeoBlogs of Penn State students currently studying abroad.